OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:8

-For the entire house of Ahab shall perish,
+For the entire house of Ahab shall come to an end,
-and I will eliminate from Ahab every male person, both slave and free in Israel.
+and I will cut off from Ahab every male, both bond and free in Israel.

 ## 2 Kings 9:9

-I will make the house of Ahab like the house of Jeroboam the son of Nebat,
+I will bring the house of Ahab to ruin, as I did with the house of Jeroboam son of Nebat,
-and like the house of Baasha the son of Ahijah.
+and the house of Baasha son of Ahijah.

 ## 2 Kings 9:10

-The dogs will eat Jezebel in the territory of Jezreel,
+The dogs will devour Jezebel in the territory of Jezreel,
-and no one will bury her.’”
+and she will not be buried.’”
 Then he opened the door and fled.

 ---